 This largely becomes a philosophical argument because you cannot really stop or even slow technological progression.
 But what if RPA is not part of a zero sum game and actually starts to benefit the workforce instead of replace the workforce?
 For example, in places like Japan, automation is even needed due to the aging workforce.

-Recently, Ashling Partners conducted a survey on employee engagement (n=79).
+Recently, process automation firm Ashling Partners conducted a survey on employee engagement (n=79).
 Our results included:

 • 86% of respondents believe their contributions at work have a meaningful impact on the overall success of the organization.